SidonTheTroll/Erstes-Jahr/CONTRIBUTING.md

 ## Code of Conduct

-Please note that [Your Project Name] has a [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please note that **Hashbrowns** has a [Code of Conduct](./CODE_OF_CONDUCT.md).
 I expect all contributors to adhere to this code of conduct to create a welcoming and inclusive environment.

 ## How to Contribute